Czech austerity budget clears first hurdle in parliament

 The largest part of state fiscal accounts, the draft budget still depends on a package of tax hike bills that face a tough parliamentary approval process and will likely continue to squeeze Czech consumers and businesses and hamper recovery.

-The bill assumes growth of 0.7 percent in 2013 and has a deficit target of 100 billion crowns (3.2 billion pounds), down from 105 billion expected this year.
+The bill assumes growth of 0.7 percent in 2013 and has a deficit target of 100 billion crowns ($5.11 billion), down from 105 billion expected this year.

 That would put the total fiscal deficit at 2.9 percent of gross domestic product, from an expected 3.2 percent this year and just under the EU's 3 percent limit.